ankit-rathi/Designing-Decision-Systems/chapters/18_Observability_for_Data_and_Decisions.md

 Observability also enables continuous improvement.
 By analyzing system behavior, organizations can identify inefficiencies, optimize performance, and refine decision processes.
 It becomes a feedback mechanism that supports both reliability and evolution.

 As data and intelligence systems mature, observability becomes a foundational operational capability.
-The next step is aligning these technical systems with broader organizational goals, ensuring that data, models, and decisions support a coherent and effective data strategy.
+The next step is aligning these technical systems with broader organizational goals, ensuring that data, models, and decisions support a coherent and effective *data strategy*.